The Beng Mechanical Engineering focuses on industry-relevant topics to reflect the needs of today’s employers,

 giving you the opportunity to build a career in the design, engineering and manufacturing

-SQA HNC / BTEC Level 4 HNC: Engineering practice (for SQA award, a pass in the unit Maths for Engineering 1); Mechanical Engineering (for SQA award, a pass in the unit Maths for Engineering 1); Mechanical and Manufacturing Engineering (for SQA award, including a pass in the units Maths for Engineering 1, Engineering and Mechanics, Engineering Science, or equivalents)
+SQA HNC / BTEC Level 4 HNC: Engineering Practice (Maths for Engineering 1), Mechanical Engineering (Maths for Engineering 1), Mechanical and Manufacturing Engineering (Maths for Engineering 1, Engineering and Mechanics, Engineering Science, or equivalents)

-SQA Advanced Highers: BCC including Maths and Physics
+SQA Advanced Highers: CCD including Maths and Physics

 International Baccalaureate (IB) Diploma: 28 points

-SQA HNC / BTEC Level 4 HNC: Mechanical Engineering (for SQA award, with Grade A in the Graded Unit)
+SQA HNC (Grade A) / BTEC Level 4 HNC: Mechanical Engineering

 SQA HND: Mechanical Engineering